zenml-io/zenml/README.md

 This spins up a Jupyter notebook that walks you through various functionalities of ZenML at a high level.

-By the end, you'll get a glimpse on how to use ZenML to:
+By the end, you'll get a glimpse of how to use ZenML to:

 + Train, evaluate, deploy, and embed a model in an inference pipeline.
 + Automatically track and version data, models, and other artifacts.